 During 2011 and 2012, UNHCR have put forward a number of specific recommendations to the authorities regarding the reception system.
-These include addressing the situation of unaccompanied and separated children in detention pending age assessment, separating different groups within detention facilities, improving access to medical services and psychological support, recruiting female detention service officers, facilitating recreation and learning opportunities, addressing the needs of women in detention, improving sanitary facilities, improving access to personal documents and phone cards, and increasing civilian involvement in the management of all centres.
-UNHCR notes that several of these recommendations have yet to be addressed and implemented.
+These include addressing the situation of unaccompanied and separated children in detention pending age assessment, separating different groups within detention facilities, improving access to medical services and psychological support, recruiting female detention service officers, facilitating recreation and learning opportunities, addressing the needs of women in detention, improving sanitary facilities, improving access to personal documents and phone cards, and increasing civilian involvement in the management of detention centres.
+While there have been efforts to renovate accommodation facilities and also project based support activities implemented in detention, UNHCR notes that several of these recommendations have yet to be addressed.

-Detention of asylum-seekers and refugees should normally be avoided and be a measure of last resort.
+According to UNHCR's guidelines, ddetention of asylum-seekers and refugees should normally be avoided and be a measure of last resort.
 Alternatives to detention should be sought and given preference, in particular for certain categories of vulnerable persons.
-If detained, asylum-seekers should be entitled to minimum procedural guarantees, UNHCR's Guidelines on the Applicable Criteria and Standards relating to the Detention of Asylum-Seekers and Alternatives to Detention highlight that "the position of asylum-seekers may differ fundamentally from that of ordinary migrants in that they may not be in a position to comply with the legal formalities for entry.
-They may, for example, be unable to obtain the necessary documentation in advance of their flight because of their fear of persecution and/or the urgency of their departure.
-These factors, as well as the fact that asylum-seekers have often experienced traumatic experiences, need to be taken into account in determining any restrictions on freedom of movement based on illegal entry or presence."
-Following its visit to Malta in 2009, the UN Working Group on Arbitrary Detention recommended, among others, that the Government of Malta "Change its laws and policies related to administrative detention of migrants in an irregular situation and asylum-seekers, so that detention is decided upon by a court of law, on a case-by-case basis and pursuant to clearly and exhaustively defined criteria in legislation, under which detention may be resorted to, rather than being the automatic legal consequence of a decision to refuse admission of entry or a removal order: "13
+If detained, asylum-seekers should be entitled to minimum procedural guarantees.
+UNHCR's Guidelines on the Applicable Criteria and Standards relating to the Detention of Asylum-Seekers and Alternatives to Detention highlight that "the position of asylum-seekers may differ fundamentally from that of ordinary migrants in that they may not be in a position to comply with the legal formalities for entry.
+They may, for example, be unable to obtain the necessary documentation in advance of their flight withdrawing refugee status, Official Journal L 326, 13/12/2005 P. 0013 - 0034.